MollyJeanB/our-bugs-ourselves/slides.md

 <!--
 Here's a fun one that I was responsible for recently.
-This is from telehealth, but it was caught before the beta release thankfully (thanks Sofia, I think).
+I've been working on building a video telehealth web app at work, and I was implementing video mirroring for a video thumbnail.
  -->
 ---